People occasionally ask us whether listening to binaural beats can cause side effects.

 For reference, this is approximately the level of noise you would experience being close to heavy traffic.

-If you listen to a naked binaural beat (without a music overlay), it sounds like a humming sound, with a slight pulsation.
+If you listen to a naked (raw) binaural beat, without a music overlay, it sounds like a humming sound with a slight pulsation.

-This pulsating sound occurs when the frequencies are combined by the brain and the binaural beat is created.
+This pulsating sound occurs when the brain combines the frequencies and the binaural beat is created, as described earlier on in this article.

 The sound waves that make up a binaural beat are nothing more than sine waves.